Ini Kopuria

-Ini Kopuria (died June 1945) was a Solomon Islands police officer who founded the Melanesian Brotherhood in 1925.
-He and the Bishop of Melanesia, John Manwaring Steward, formed a band of brothers (known in the Mota language as Ira Reta Tasiu) to take the gospel of Jesus to non-Christian areas of Melanesia.
+Ini Kopuria (died June 1945) was a Solomon Islands police officer from Maravovo, Guadalcanal, who founded the Melanesian Brotherhood in 1925.
+He and the Bishop of Melanesia, John Manwaring Steward, formed a brotherhood (known in the Mota language as Ira Reta Tasiu) to spread Christianity to non-Christian areas of Melanesia.

+After being educated at the Anglican church schools of Pamua and later in Norfolk Island, he joined the police force.
+In 1924, while recovering in a hospital from a leg injury, Kopuria reported experiencing a vision in which Jesus conveyed to him that he was not fulfilling his assigned divine mission.
+With the support of Bishop Steward, Kopuria decided to establish a community of Solomon Islands men to act as missionaries.
+Having previously visited remote villages as a policeman, he intended to return to them as a missionary.

+On 28 October 1925 (which falls on the feast days of Saints Simon and Jude), he took vows renouncing possessions, marriage and freedom of action.
+He gave away all his property, including an area of his family's land at Tabalia, to the Brotherhood.
+The following year, the first six brothers joined him.

-The Anglican Church of Melanesia and Church of England commemorate Kopuria on their calendars of saints.
-Ini is remembered in the Church of England with a commemoration on 6 June.
+The Anglican Church of Melanesia and the Church of England commemorate Kopuria on their calendars of saints.
+Kopuria is commemorated in the Church of England on 6 June.